AvinandanBose/AvinandanBose/README.md

 - 👀 I’m interested in Programming , Machine Learning, Data Analyst and AI
 - 🌱 I’m currently learning Machine Learning and AI
 - 💞️ I’m looking to collaborate on problem solving
-- 📫 How to reach me : Linkedin → https://www.linkedin.com/in/avinandan-bose-07592110a/ ; facebook→ https://www.facebook.com/avinandan.bose.963/ ;
+- 📫 How to reach me : Linkedin → <a href = "https://www.linkedin.com/in/avinandan-bose-07592110a/"> AvinandanBose Linkedin </a> ; facebook→ <a href = "https://www.facebook.com/avinandan.bose.963/"> AvinandanBose Facebook </a> ;
  twitter → <a href = "https://twitter.com/Avinandan_Bose_"> AvinandanBose Twitter </a>

 <!---
 AvinandanBose/AvinandanBose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.